raspberrypilearning/from-me-to-you/en/step_6.md

 --- task ---
 Add the blocks you need to make your sprite do **what** you want it to do.

-Go to blocks you now know and use a [How to...](https://learning-admin.raspberrypi.org/en/projects/digital-card/4){:target=”_blank”} to remind yourself about block options.
+Go to blocks you now know and use a [How to...](https://learning-admin.raspberrypi.org/en/projects/digital-card/4){:target=”_blank”} to remind yourself what you can do.

 --- /task ---

 **Tip:** Have a go.
 Your computer won’t break!

 **Tip:** Some of the best ideas come from playing.
 You will come across good ideas by accident.

+**Tip**: You can add code to the backdrop too.

 --- task ---
 Test your new code.
 Is it running as you imagined?
 Here are some useful debugging tips: